JaySandoz/ProductDescriptions/scripts/DescriptionUpdate.md

 Prepare Markdown files for each product with the product's description.
 The filename should be the product name with special characters removed, spaces replaced with underscores, and the `.md` extension.

-Run the script: `python descriptions.py`
+Run the script in your ProductDescriptions directory: `python3 descriptions.py`

 Voilà!
 The script will fetch all products from your WooCommerce store and effortlessly update their descriptions based on the corresponding Markdown files. 📝✨